ericwq/golangIDE/shared-gopls-daemon.md

 now there is only ONE **shared daemon process**.

 ## Solution
-the suggest solution is to change the gopls code. because ```os.TempDir()``` is very easy to be changed by others. it's up to the gopls developer.
+the suggest solution is to change the gopls code. because ```TMPDIR``` is very easy to be changed by others. how to modify gopls code is up to the gopls developer.
-I already report the issue to the gopls team. see this [post](https://groups.google.com/g/golang-tools/c/y3OQNIudLzQ/m/7JYRgEZSAgAJ)
+I already reported the issue to the gopls team. see this [post](https://groups.google.com/g/golang-tools/c/y3OQNIudLzQ/m/7JYRgEZSAgAJ)

 ## Code clue
 ```